Local man says Lebanon explosion is just the tip of the iceberg for country

 ALBANY, N.Y.
-(NEWS10) — The fall out from a massive explosion in Beruit was felt not only across its country, but in America.
+(NEWS10) — The fall out from a massive explosion in Beirut was felt not only across its country, but in America.

 There’s still a lot unknown about the explosion that’s killed nearly 150 people.
 With the impact of the pandemic and a deflated economy, an Albany County man with ties to the region, Hassib Tleiji, said there’s not a lot of options for people to escape the country.